S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

+We consider learning a stream of non-IID data, where new data arrives over time, with DP GBDT.
+Here, we want to incorporate training data that arrives later and also not forget about formerly seen data points.
+Under privacy, however, training again with formerly seen data points poses the risk of additional privacy leakage.
+Privacy would hold if the GBDT model simply forgets about formerly seen data points, but this can hurt model performance.

-\boldparagraph{Discussion} Tailoring an individual Rényi filter to DP-GBDT training enables for individual privacy accounting, which in turn enables training for an arbitrary amount of rounds with only those data points that still have privacy budget left.
-When learning on streams of non-i.i.d. data, where during training new data arrives, our individual Rényi filter tailored to DP-GBDT greatly enhances performance by allowing us to incorporate into the training of the model data that arrives even late in the training phase of the model (c.f. ~\Cref{sec:renyi_filter_streams}).
+Tailoring an individual Rényi filter to DP GBDT training enables individual privacy accounting, which in turn enables training for an arbitrary amount of rounds with only those data points that still have privacy budget left.
+This enables \dpgbdt{} to effectively learn on streams of non-IID data: \dpgbdt{} learns with newly arrived data while also including data points that arrived in the past.